 We launched in 2017 with the release of our first collection, the Colonial Australian Popular Fiction series.
 Since then, we have published Emma Jones’s Something to Be Tiptoed Around (Grattan Street Shorts), Inside Story: the First Ten Years with Inside Story, Uncontained: Digital Disconnection and the Meaning of Time by Robert Hassan, Welcome to Bellevue by Seth Robinson, Mer by Samantha Amy Mansell (Grattan Street Shorts) and This Is Us Now by Jacinta Dietrich.
 Our new anthology, Intermissions: Original Stories selected by Grattan Street Press, will be out November 1, 2021.

-GSP is an initiative of the Publishing and Communications program in the School of Culture and Communication at the University of Melbourne, and is staffed by graduate students, who receive hands-on experience of every aspect of the publication process.
+GSP is an initiative of the Publishing and Communications program in the School of Culture and Communication at the University of Melbourne.
+It is a not-for-profit organisation led by publishing professionals and staffed by graduate students who receive guidance and hands-on experience of every aspect of the publishing process.

 We seek to build strong relationships with the Australian literary and publishing community, partnering with local bookstores and authors for events when we can, and community organisations to co-publish books that contribute to public knowledge and discussion.

 Do you want to be a published author?
 GSP encourages any emerging writers of literary fiction, non-fiction, novels, novellas, short stories, and experimental works, to submit their writing [here] for consideration.

 Our books are available for purchase on our website, through online stores, and many independent bookshops.

 Grattan Street Press acknowledges the Wurundjeri People of the Kulin Nation as the Traditional Owners of the land on which we work.
 We pay our respects to Elders past, present and emerging and recognise them as the first artists and storytellers on this land.